 To read Part 1 of this article, "Finding the Right Remodeler: Easy as ABC!", click here.

-Of course, here at HandyWorks Remodeling in Wallingford, we’re more than happy to answer any of your questions.
-Ask away...and Keith will answer ASAP!
+Here at Handyworks Remodeling and Design (HRD) in Wallingford, CT, we’re more than happy to answer any of your questions.
+Ask away...and Keith, our president, will answer ASAP!
 To ask now, click here.